High Conquest

 High Conquest is a 1947 American drama film directed by Irving Allen and starring Anna Lee, Gilbert Roland, and Warren Douglas.
 It was adapted from the 1941 book of the same title by James Ramsey Ullman.
 It was distributed by Monogram Pictures.

 Plot

 In 1932 at the Alpine Club in London, Colonel Hugh Banning recounts a fatal expedition to the Matterhorn in Switzerland thirty years before in which a local guide fell and brought down an American climber, both tumbling to their deaths.
-Jeffrey Stevens, a chemist and the son of the American who fell is heading to visit his father's grave, but rejects any suggestion that he should climb the mountain.
+Geoffrey Stevens, a chemist and the son of the American who fell, is heading to visit his father's grave, but rejects any suggestion that he should climb the mountain.
 He meets an attractive pianist Marie who is returning home and the two hit it off.
-This provokes jealous from Hugo, the son of the guide who had died with Jeffrey's father decades before.
-Eventually Jeffrey is goaded into overcoming his fear of the mountain and taking part in a climb with Hugo, who tries to murder him at the summit.
+This provokes jealousy from Hugo, the son of the guide who had died with Geoffrey's father decades before.
+Eventually Geoffrey is goaded into overcoming his fear of the mountain and taking part in a climb with Hugo, who tries to murder him at the summit.